 How to Survive (and Thrive) this Winter

-As we near the end of December, surviving (and thriving) during the dark and dreary winter months might seem impossible, but a change in perspective and with a few tricks up your sleeve, it can be a time for joy and rejuvenation.
+As we near the end of December, thriving during the dark and dreary winter months might seem impossible, but with a change in perspective and a few tricks up your sleeve, it can be a time for joy and rejuvenation.

 We’re sharing a few of our favorite words of advice that have helped us embrace the winter season.